facebook/threat-research/README.md

 Please see https://about.fb.com/news/2022/10/protecting-people-from-malicious-account-compromise-apps/ to learn more

 ### How were these detected?
-Meta uses a wide variety of techniques to find and combat malware.
+Meta uses a wide variety of techniques to find and combat malware and malicious activity.
 Exact detection methods are generally not shared publicly.

 ### How confident are you in these indicators?
 We have high confidence in our indicators.
 We manually vet all indicators before they are published to this repository.
 There still remains a very low chance that an indicator may be a false positive, so we recommend users review the indicators before taking action.